-One in four people will develop an anxiety disorder at some point in their lives, with about 14% of Australians experiencing an anxiety disorder in a year.
+One in four people will develop an anxiety disorder at some point in their lives, with about 14 percent of Australians experiencing an anxiety disorder in a year.
 This equates to more than the entire population of Western Australia.

-Mental and substance-use disorders are the third highest burden of disease in Australians, accounting for 12% along with musculoskeletal disorders.
+Mental and substance-use disorders are the third highest burden of disease in Australians, accounting for 12 percent along with musculoskeletal disorders.

 Men are more than twice as likely as women to have substance abuse disorders and in young people substance disorders and mental health disorders are often linked.

 For an issue that impacts so many Australians it’s time that we all start talking about mental health.
 Mental Health: The Elephant in the Room campaign aims to raise awareness of the prevalence of mental illness and encourage all Australians to speak openly about the issue.